FormShantonu/NodeJs/node_interview_note.md

 4. Database Scaling:
   * Sharding: Distribute data across multiple database instances.
   * Replication: Use database replication to enhance read performance and availability.

+> In node js how to handle load balance on request data?
+If 1 billion of hit on a API then how to handle it?

+Handling a large volume of requests (e.g., 1 billion hits on an API) in a Node.js application requires a combination of scaling strategies, architectural best practices, and optimization techniques.
+Here's a guide to effectively handle such high traffic:

+1. #### Use a Load Balancer ###

+  * Purpose: Distribute incoming requests across multiple server instances.
+  * Options:
+    * Use a cloud-based load balancer like AWS Elastic Load Balancer (ELB),Google Cloud Load Balancer
+    * Use open-source solutions like NGINX or HAProxy.
+2. ### Horizontal Scaling ###

+  *

 ### Node js Error Handel ###